SBit-Project/sbitjs-lib/README.md

 # sbitjs-lib
-This is an extend lib for bitcoinjs-lib.
-It extends the network type of bitcoinjs-lib.
-It also provides an useful lib to help you building SBIT transactions.
+This is an extend library called sbitjs-lib, it supports two networks; sbit-mainnet and sbit-testnet.
+It can generate contracts and creating and send transactions

 ## Installation
 ``` bash